Jadens-arc/Scripty/README.md

 font | Font of the editor
-font-size | Font size of the editor curser-color | The color of your curser line-wrap | Determins wether text will wrap to new line when it reaches the edge of the screen line-wrap-type | Determins wether the entire word will wrap or just the overflowing character
+font-size | Font size of the editor curser-color | The color of your curser line-wrap | Determines whether text will wrap to new line when it reaches the edge of the screen line-wrap-type | Determines whether the entire word will wrap or just the overflowing character (WORD or CHAR) auto-save | Toggle for automatic saving auto-save-interval | Determines the frequency(in seconds) a save will occur python-indent-spacing | Determines the indent spacing for Python code java-indent-spacing | Determines the indent spacing for Java code cpp-indent-spacing | Determines the indent spacing for C++ code default-indent-spacing | Demermines the indent spacing for any programming language not listed above auto-indent | Toggle for auto indent settings-icon | Icon used for the settings button run-shortcut | Keyboard shorcut for compliling and exicuting code save-shortcut | Keyboard shortcut for saving code auto-complete | Toggle for smart completion of code run-lock | Toggle for run lock which disables editing of code while code is running